Zchappie/deliberated-reading/shape3d-cubicStyle.md

 # Motivation
 This is a very interesting paper.
 It's interesting in the sense that the results of this scientific work narrow down the gap a little bit between an interested layman and an artist in 3D stylization.
+Why this art emerges?
+Man-made world tends to consists of sharp edges and flat surfaces, this phenomena addresses the functionality and decoration at the same time.
+Naturely, people then get an new idea, what if we turn the non-cubic object into cubic shape?
+And further more, what is we can use computer to control this process?
+The 3D stylization algorithm can help get rid of challenges currently facing geometric assets and holds applications in architecture and furniture design.

 # Related works/terminologies